 Balieyana is one of those wineries/tasting rooms that will appeal to just about everyone.
 Whether you’re new to wines, well versed, 21 or 81, everyone loves Baileyana.
 The tasting room itself is in a historic schoolhouse (it’s so cute.) and offers great wines and a fun setting in which to enjoy them – a gorgeous manicured lawn and bocce ball included.
 Bring a picnic and hang for a bit!

 Talley is one of the Edna Valley’s more traditional and well-respected wineries, and they offer what Id consider to be a more “classic” wine tasting experience.
-Talley is one of those Central Coast wines you’ll start noticing pop up on a lot of wine menus around California, keep your eye out and give them a try!
+It is one of those Central Coast wines you’ll start noticing pop up on a lot of wine menus around California.
+So keep your eye out and give them a try!

 Saucelito Canyon is another more “traditional” SLO winery and offers the best Zinfandels in the area.
-Their tasting room is situated outdoors and is another one of those more casual and cool spots where you can sit back, relax, and sip.
+Their tasting room is situated outdoors.
+It’s another one of those more casual and cool spots where you can sit back, relax, and sip.

 WHAT TO DO.